Why Amazon Sellers Outgrow A2X

 Entriwise is built with inventory integration as a native capability.

-When a sale occurs, Entriwise does not just record the revenue.
-It simultaneously:
+When a sale occurs, Entriwise does not just record summarized revenue.
+It integrates with your ledger’s native inventory engine so that the accounting system automatically:

-• Reduces the inventory asset account for the units sold
+- Deducts inventory units and reduces the inventory asset account for the exact units sold.

-• Records the cost of goods sold for those specific units
+- Calculates and records the precise FIFO cost of goods sold (COGS) for those specific units.

 This means your balance sheet reflects actual inventory value at any point in time — not just at the moment your warehouse does a physical count.
 And your P&L includes accurate COGS, which makes gross margin a meaningful number rather than an estimate.